protocol/nft-website/docs/contribute/grammar-formatting-and-style.md

    3. Letters from Father Christmas.

 ##### Unordered lists

-Use the dash character `-` for un-numbered list items:
+Use the dash character `-` for non-numbered list items:

 ```markdown
 - An apple.